GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 well commented.
 Both are available on Github.

 ## Alternatives
-The Glacier Protocol focuses exclusively on self-managed storage, but there are lower security, more convenient options.
+There is no such thing as perfect security, only degrees of security with corresponding trade-offs in time, money, convenience, etc. The Glacier Protocol focuses exclusively on self-managed storage, but there are cheaper, lower security and more convenient options.

 A reader familiar with Bitcoin security concepts may prefer to skip to the section [Choosing a Multisignature Withdrawal Policy](/docs/overview/multi-signature-security#choosing-a-multisignature-withdrawal-policy).

 ### Online Storage

-There is no such thing as perfect security, only degrees of security with corresponding trade-offs in time, money, convenience, etc.

 For most people, most of the time, storing Bitcoin using a high-quality online storage service is sufficient.
 The pros and cons of the various online services are beyond the